STEFnr1/project-vienna-builder/README.md

 4. After the files are moved, a prompt should automatically show up on your screen.
 If everything went well, you should receive a notification confirming everything was done correctly.

 You can also check if the container is alive in Docker, as this script will automatically register it.

+Credit for Project Vienna goes to micheal65536.
+You can find out more at https://github.com/Project-Genoa/Vienna-docker.